Arabian-vACC/library/docs/aerodrome/dubai/gmc.md

 Prudent use of crossover taxiways is advised to facilitate continuous pushbacks onto Z.

 #### 4.3.6.2 Arrival taxi procedures
+##### Apron A, B, D and F
-Aircraft parking on the southern aprons shall vacate 12L onto M9 or M12A and be instructed by AIR to taxi via M to holding points M13B or M14B as appropriate.
+Aircraft parking on the southern aprons shall be instructed by AIR North to vacate via M7A, M9 or M12A and taxi via M to holding points M13B or M14B as appropriate.
+They shall then be transferred to AIR South for crossing.

-Once aircraft have crossed 12R, aircraft will be transferred from AIR to GMC.
+Once aircraft have crossed 12R, aircraft will be instructed to hold at J3A (for Apron D) or right on K to hold at KR (other aprons).
+Traffic shall then be transferred to GMC 1

 Taxi routes to most aprons on the south side will be via K. For aprons B and D, aircraft shall taxi via J2 and then left or right onto J as appropriate.

+##### Apron C
+AIR North shall instruct traffic to vacate via M7A or M9 and taxi via M westbound and hold at MD.
+Traffic shall be transferred to GMC 1.

+GMC 1 shall taxi traffic via L3 or L4 to K and hold at KF.
+Traffic shall be transferred to GMC 2 for taxi to the appropriate stand.

+Alternatively, AIR North may transfer traffic to GMC 2 directly.
+In this case, traffic will taxi via L1 to the appropriate stand.

+##### Apron E and Q
 Aircraft parking on the northern aprons shall vacate 12L onto N6 or N8 and then taxi via N or P as appropriate.

 In addition to the standard taxi routings outlined above, a ”bias” mode can be utilised for biasing arrival traffic flow in the Dual runway 12L arrival configuration.